The Ultimate Guide to Cooking Salmon

 Pictured Recipe: Roasted Salmon with Smoky Chickpeas & Greens

-Farmed salmon is frequently faulted for its environmental impact, use of antibiotics and potential contaminants.
+Farmed salmon–Atlantic salmon–is frequently faulted for its environmental impact, use of antibiotics and potential contaminants.
 When buying farm-raised fish, do so sparingly and do your research.
 When possible, opt for land farms or tank farms.

 Beyond species and origin, salmon is sold in a few different cuts, and the most common cut is the fillet.
-Portioned to serve one to two people, and with the skin often left on, a fillet can be cooked a variety of ways.
-Large fillets that aren't individually portioned are called sides, and are great for serving a crowd.
-Sides are best when roasted or broiled, since they are too large for a frying pan.
+Portioned to serve one to two people, and with the skin often left on with the thickest part in the middle, a fillet can be cooked in a variety of ways.
+Large fillets that aren't individually portioned are called sides and are great for serving a crowd.
+Sides are best when roasted or broiled since they are too large for a frying pan.
 Salmon is also sold as steaks, a cross-cut that's a uniform thickness, making it especially good for grilling.

 Pictured Recipe: Roasted Salmon Rice Bowl with Beets and Brussels

 Store fresh, uncooked salmon in the refrigerator for as little time as possible before cooking, with a maximum of two days.
 Frozen salmon will last in a well-insulated freezer for up to two months.
-Defrost in the refrigerator completely before cooking.
+Defrost in the refrigerator–not at room temperature–completely before cooking.